CAVEconnectome/PyChunkedGraph/ingest/README.md

 ## Infrastructure
  `terraform` is used to create the infrastructure needed to run ingest.
-Currently scripts are provided to run the ingest easily on Google Cloud, but it can be run locally or on another cloud provider with appropriate setup.
+Currently scripts are provided to run the ingest on Google Cloud, but it can be run locally or on another cloud provider with appropriate setup.

 ### Requirements
 * GCloud SDK (378.0.0)